 Once an applicant presents to the IPO, the applicant makes a formal declaration that they wish to apply for international protection, outlined under Section 13 IPA.
-The applicant is interviewed by an authorised officer of the IPO to establish basic information, which is inserted into a standard form by the IPO officer entitled 'IPF1'.
-This preliminary interview takes place in a room (where other applicants are waiting and being interviewed) and is conducted by an official who sits behind a screen.
-If necessary, an interpreter may be made available.
+The applicant is interviewed by an authorised officer of the IPO to establish basic information.
+The preliminary interview takes place in a room where other applicants are waiting and being interviewed, and is conducted by an official who sits behind a screen.
+If necessary and possible, an interpreter may be made available.
+Interpreters are provided by the IPO and typically must be requested in advance.
+Whereby an applicant presents without having requested an interpreter and an interpreter is not available, it is usually the case that the applicant's basic details are taken by the IPO and they are then called back at a later stage, once an interpreter can be arranged.